trucsclub/trucsclub.github.io/README.md

 ## Tooling
 [Visual Studio Code](https://code.visualstudio.com) is a great editor to use, but you can use any editor you like, as long as it doesn't mess up the page encoding (especially on Windows).
 Jekyll doesn't like that.

+## Scripts and Libraries
+Bootstrap 3 and Ekko Lightbox are all that are used.

 ## License
 What license?